-This Revised Annual Information Form contains forward-looking statements and information.
-The use of any of the words "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "projection", "forecast", "scheduled", "intend", "should", "believe", "predict", "pursue" and "potential" and similar expressions are intended to identify forward-looking statements.
+This Annual Information Form contains forward-looking statements and information.
+The use of words such as "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "projection", "forecast", "scheduled", "intend", "should", "believe", "predict", "pursue" and "potential" and similar expressions are intended to identify forward-looking statements.
 Since forward-looking statements address future events or conditions, they involve inherent risks and uncertainties.
 Actual results or events could differ materially from those anticipated in such statements.
-No assurance can be given that expectations will prove to be correct and forward-looking statements included in this Revised Annual Information Form should not be unduly relied upon.
-These statements speak only as of the date of this Revised Annual Information Form.
+No assurance can be given that expectations will prove to be correct and forward-looking statements included in this Annual Information Form should not be unduly relied upon.
+These statements speak only as at the date of this Annual Information Form.

-This Revised Annual Information Form contains forward-looking statements that include, but are not limited to:
+This Annual Information Form contains forward-looking statements that include, but are not limited to:

-- the reserve and resource potential of Athabasca's assets; - our business strategy, objectives and opportunities; - access to third-party infrastructure including pipeline and rail; - our capital expenditure program, future capital requirements and future sources of funding; - our projections of commodity prices, costs and netbacks; - anticipated future abandonment and reclamation costs; - anticipated timing for the payment of Canadian income taxes; - supply and demand fundamentals for oil, bitumen blend, natural gas and diluent; - timing and size of Athabasca's operations, development projects, optimizations and anticipated production levels: - production and design capacity of Athabasca's assets; - the estimated quantity and value of our reserves and contingent resources; - our anticipated land expiries; - drilling and completion plans; - the timing and nature of return of capital operations; - industry conditions, including the timing, nature and expected impact of certain infrastructure projects and regulations; - the regulatory framework governing royalties, taxes and environmental matters; - environmental performance, sustainability and our ESG goals; - the impact of the COVID-19 pandemic and geopolitical conflicts; and - the anticipated impact of the factors discussed under the heading "Risk Factors".
+- the reserve and resource potential of Athabasca's assets, including developments plans thereof; - our business strategy, objectives, opportunities and expectations; - access to third-party infrastructure, including pipeline and rail; - our capital expenditure program, future capital requirements and future sources of funding; - our projections of commodity prices, costs and netbacks; - anticipated future abandonment and reclamation costs; - anticipated timing for the payment of Canadian income taxes; - supply and demand fundamentals for energy, including oil, bitumen blend, natural gas and diluent; - timing and size of Athabasca's operations, development projects, optimizations and anticipated production levels; - Athabasca's growth outlook and how that growth outlook is funded; - production and design capacity of Athabasca's assets; - the estimated quantity and value of our reserves and contingent resources; - our anticipated land expiries; - drilling and completion plans; - the timing and nature of return of capital operations; - industry conditions, including the timing, nature and expected impact of certain infrastructure projects and regulations; - the regulatory framework governing royalties, taxes and environmental matters; - environmental performance, sustainability and our ESG goals; and - the anticipated impact of the factors discussed under the headings "Industry Conditions" and "Risk Factors".